 Happy Thanksgiving Week!
 I’ll be sharing tons of deals and reviews on here all week for Black Friday, but first wanted to post a quick tutorial per popular request.
 This year, with Nori’s things slowly but surely taking over our entire condo, we opted for a smaller, slim cut Christmas tree great for city spaces.
 As for decor, I decided to go glam on top with green velvet bows and pearl ornaments, and toddler-friendly down low with a couple of stuffed unicorns and llamas (which she’s currently obsessed with!).
 I ran out of velvet ribbon so sprinkled in a few buffalo check bows and loved the mix.
-PS – check my Instagram post today for a giveaway of this tree!
+For those who prefer a video tutorial, see my IG Reel tutorial.

 If you’re feeling bow envy from all the perfectly fluffed bows this season, you’ll be surprised at how easy these are to make.
 After some trial and error, I found two foolproof ways and am sharing tutorials for both styles below!
 In addition to dressing up your tree, these are perfect adorning a wreath or Christmas stockings, along a garland, or on top of presents.
 I also uploaded a step by step on my Instagram stories since it might be easier to see in video form!

 - Wired ribbon of your choice (very important to use wired!).
 I needed 10 yards total to make 5 bows.

 - A book based on the size of your desired bow (I used one that’s 8 inches wide)

 - Piece A – the ears of the bow: Measure out a piece of ribbon by wrapping it twice around a book, and cut about an inch past the center.
 For each piece of wired ribbon you cut, make sure to fold the wires underneath so they aren’t poking out.

 - Slide the ribbon off of the book while still keeping it folded.
 I found it helpful to keep my thumb in place in the middle.